-- 4. Insert the DNA Investigator v1.0 protocol card into the card slot on the BioRobot® EZ1 and turn the instrument on. - 5.
-Press "START" to display the protocols menu then select the "Trace", "Trace TD", or "Normalization" protocol.
-The Normalization protocol will limit the DNA yield of the samples by employing a limited amount of paramagnetic beads in the extraction.
-In the Trace TD protocol the protocol uses a Tip-Dance technique that can accommodate the purification of a sample with up to a maximum of 1/4 swab in the tube.
-If this option is selected the substrate, if it is less than or equal to 1/4 swab, need not be removed prior to purification on the EZ1. - 6.
+- 4. Insert the DNA Investigator v1.2 (EZ1) or EZ1 DNA Investigator Advanced XL v1.1 (EZ1 Advanced XL) protocol card into the card slot on the BioRobot® EZ1 and turn the instrument on. - 5.
+Press "START" to display the protocols menu then select the "Trace", "Trace TD", "Norm", or "Norm TD" protocol.
+The Normalization protocols will limit the DNA yield of the samples by employing a limited amount of paramagnetic beads in the extraction.
+In the TD protocols the protocol uses a Tip-Dance technique that can accommodate the purification of a sample with up to a maximum of 1⁄4 swab in the tube.
+If this option is selected the substrate, if it is less than or equal to 1⁄4 swab, need not be removed prior to purification on the EZ1. - 6.
 Select the desired eluent (TE or water). - 7.
-Select the desired elution volume; 200uL is recommended for most reference sample extractions. - 8.
+Select the desired elution volume; 200uL is recommended for most reference sample extractions (additional elution volumes available are 40, 50, and 100 uL). - 8.
 Press any key to proceed through the text displayed in the LCD.
 The text in the LCD prompts the loading of the BioRobot® EZ1.